 Wake Forest University and North Carolina State law (G.S.
 130A-152) requires documentation of certain immunizations for students attending a North Carolina college or university.
 Students must submit certification of these immunizations PRIOR TO REGISTRATION.
-Documentation should be on or attached to the completed WFU Student Health Service Information Summary Form provided by the Student Health Service in order to assure correct identification of the student.
-If you have not received the Health Information Summary Form, contact the Student Health Service or you may download it from the WFUSHS Web page (www.wfu.edu/shs/docs/HIS.pdf).
+Documentation. should be on or attached to the completed WFU Student Health Service Information Summary Form provided by the Student Health Service in order to assure correct identification of the student.
+If you have not received the Health Information Summary Form you may download it from the Wake Forest University Student Health Service website (www. wfu.edu/shs/docs/HIS.pdf).
 Acceptable documentation is a statement signed by the appropriate official(s) having custody of the records of immunization, such as a physician, county health department director or a certificate from a student's high school containing the approved dates of immunizations.
 The State statute applies to all students except those registered in off-campus courses only, attending night or weekend classes only, or taking a courseload of four credit hours or less.